-Accordingly, the lowest average was the cost factor with a value of 2.19 and the highest average was the will factor with an average of 3.59.
+Moreover, the lowest average was the cost factor with a value of 2.19 and the highest average was the will factor with an average of 3.59.

 Skewness and kurtosis values were used to determine the state of data distribution (normality).
 The results are reported in Table 3.
 In the case of skewness and kurtosis, if the values of these statistics are between -2 and +2, it indicates the normality of the univariate distribution[61].